TheodoreWolf/TheodoreWolf.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 My name is Theo, I am a PhD student at the University of Oxford.
+My background is in astrophyiscs, physical chemistry, machine learning and control.

 I am broadly interested in using ML to help accelerate scientific research.
-Specifically, I am interested in the intersection of ML and physics.
+Specifically, I am interested in system identification, complex systems modelling, and control.
-I believe that ML can contribute a lot to modelling and understanding complex physical systems.
-One specific application of this that I think is important is the use of ML to help with climate change.
-My background is in astrophyiscs and physical chemistry.
+I believe that ML can help in mitigating climate change, and want to contribute to this.
+If you know of original ideas to apply ML to mitigate climate change, I'd love to chat!

 <!-- My Erdős number is 3. -->